Applications to the DigiK

 Eligibility

-Eligible to apply for preparatory projects and larger network projects are full-time researchers employed at the University of Bern with a contract duration of at least 1+4 = 5 years from the start of funding, and whose research component allows for a correspondingly high level of commitment.
-Both applications for preparatory projects and for the subsequent network projects must be submitted by at least 4 applicants from at least 2 different faculties, each with significant commitment and financial share.
+Applicants with a fixed-term contract are required to enclose written confirmation from their supervisor that they will be employed for at least 5 years from the start of the project Applications for both preparatory projects and the subsequent network projects must be submitted by at least 4 applicants from at least 2 different faculties, each with a significant commitment and financial contribution.

 Funding Amount